vaughey/WithReplySample/README.md

 Got it working, flipped it to Swiftui from UIKit, and added echoing of the javascript console to the calling html page.

-Documentation for WKScriptMessageHandlerWithReply largely non-existent and for most people - like me - could request and retrieve a javscript message but coulding respond to thre message for two-way communication without getting a seemingly untraceable error:
+Documentation for WKScriptMessageHandlerWithReply largely non-existent and for most people - like me - could request and retrieve a javscript message but couldn't successfully reply to the javascript message for two-way communication without getting a seemingly untraceable error:
 "JavaScript evaluation error: Error Domain=WKErrorDomain Code=5 "JavaScript execution returned a result of an unsupported type" UserInfo={NSLocalizedDescription=JavaScript execution returned a result of an unsupported type}."

 Years of thrashing about @Sendable data types and @MainActor and threading.
 Nope.